 Oh, and don’t forget to take a look at Barbora’s resume at the bottom of this page.
 We though it’d be nice, you know, to attach a full story to a resume like this.

 Barbora will tell you:

 - Why IT isn’t just for boys (that would be just stupid);

 - How girls are developing a device that’s going to help women monitor their fertile days;

 - How they test the device on themselves;

 - What is it like to work for an American start up in China and how’s life there;

-- How to get an internship at Google and how to get invited to their conferences;
+- How to get an internship at Google and get invited to their conferences;

 - And then some.